eiffel-community/eiffel-intelligence/wiki/markdown/docker.md

 - ei-backend (Using the local EI-Backend Docker image built from previous steps)

-If you have used a different image tag when you build the EI Backend docker image, then you need to update docker-compose.yml file.
+If you have used a different image tag when you build the EI Backend docker image, then you need to update which image to use in [src/main/docker/env.bash](https://github.com/eiffel-community/eiffel-intelligence/tree/master/src/main/docker/env.bash) file.

-This line need to changed, in ei_backend service section:

-"image: eiffel-intelligence:1.0.1"

-To:

-"image: \<your image tag\>"
+The variable EI_BACKEND_IMAGE needs to be updated to the value of your recently built image: "eiffel-intelligence:1.0.1".

 Then run following docker-compose command to startup all components: